muni127/Twitter-Scraper/README.md

 ```
 ## Learn more about how to build Twitter's basic query [here](https://developer.twitter.com/en/docs/tweets/rules-and-filtering/overview/standard-operators)

-# Change the bot's stream interval in ./src/configs.ts
+# Change the bot's storage location and stream interval in ./src/configs.ts

 ```ts
 /**